lhenry97/Group_1-Project_4/README.md

 <img src="https://github.com/CathyMatthee/predictor_app/blob/main/images/proposal.png" alt="Proposal Inspiration" width="300"/>

 # Method
-The data will undergo cleaning and removal of any duplications or unnecessary data.
-Feature engineering will then be conducted on the dataset to ensure the data is in a usable state for machine learning.
-Postgres will be used to manage the database and the app.py flask app will be used to connect to the database to enable a website to call information from it.
-A number of machine learning models will be tested and evaluated on their prediction of the cancer diagnosis.
-The models include logistic regression, SVM, random forest and potentially Deep Neural Network.
-Each model will undergo optimisation and then they will be evaluated to select the best model.
-The selected machine learning model will then be used in the final website.
-The website will look similar to the above screenshot to enable a user to alter different visual characteristics and the model will output a predicted diagnosis.
+The data underwent cleaning and removal of any duplications or unnecessary data.
+Feature engineering was then conducted on the dataset to ensure the data is in a usable state for machine learning.
+Postgres was used to manage the database and the app.py flask app was used to connect to the database to enable a website to call information from it.
+A number of machine learning models were tested and evaluated on their prediction of the cancer diagnosis.
+The models include logistic regression, SVM, random forest and Deep Neural Network (utilising keras tuner).
+This was conducted using jupyter notebook for each machine learning model and then the workflow was collated into one complete notebook for ease of use.
+Each model has undergone optimisation and evaluated to select the best model.
+The selected machine learning model has been used in the final website.
+The website took inspiration from the above screenshot to enable a user to alter different visual characteristics and the model will output a predicted diagnosis.

 # Workflow for Reproducibility